 - Output: 15W (wireless), 20W (from bundled wall charger)

-Best Fast Charger for iPhone: Anker PowerPort III Nano
+Best Fast Charger for iPhone: Anker 511 Nano

-If you’re looking to fast-charge an iPhone and want the best small fast charger on the market to do it with, look no further: the Anker PowerPort III Nano is where it’s at.
-The same size as most standard wall chargers, it packs a powerful punch.
-Capable of putting out 20 watts, it will charge any iPhone at maximum speed, while weighing barely an ounce.
+If you’re only looking to fast-charge an iPhone and want the best small fast charger on the market to do it with, look no further than the Anker 511 Nano.
+The same size as most standard wall chargers yet able to put out up to 20 watts, it’ll charge any iPhone at top speed while weighing barely an ounce.

-Starting at 0% battery power, you can charge an iPhone 12 for fifteen minutes and get over three hours of video playback.
-A quick charge while waiting in an airport coffee shop could give you enough battery life to last for an entire medium-haul flight.
+Starting at 0% battery power, you can charge an iPhone 15 for fifteen minutes and get over three hours of video playback.
+A quick charge in an airport coffee shop could give you enough battery life to last an entire medium-haul flight.

 The charger is compatible with many phones and tablets, including Apple’s iPhone and iPad, Samsung Galaxy, and Google Pixel, as well as accessories like AirPods and Apple Watch.
 The PowerPort III Nano is only designed for phones and tablets, though: it’s not powerful enough to charge your MacBook or other laptop.

-Best Fast Charger for Travel: Native Union Smart Charger
+Best Fast Charger for International Travel: Native Union Smart Charger

 The Native Union Smart Charger is a fast charger that comes with its own plug adapters for international sockets.
 If you’re tight on space and traveling to multiple countries, taking this with you means fewer chargers and travel adapters to deal with.
 That’s always a good thing.

-It’s compatible with many phones, tablets, and accessories, including Apple iPhone, iPad, and AirPods, Samsung Galaxy, Google Pixel, and more.
-The charger includes two ports: one USB-A that puts out 12 watts, and one USB C PD port that can charge at up to 18 watts.
-Note, though, that the maximum output is capped at 18W whether you’re using one or both ports, so you can’t fast-charge two devices simultaneously.
+The charger has two ports: one USB-A that puts out 12 watts, and one USB C PD port that can charge at up to 20 watts.
+Note, though, that the maximum output is capped at 20W whether you’re using one or both ports, so you can’t fast-charge two devices simultaneously.

 The charger can restore a flat iPhone to 50% in less than 30 minutes.
-That’s similar to some of the others we’ve recommended, but since this one includes those two plug adapters, it makes the cut for travel.
-It’s a bit larger than other options, but still small enough to fit in a pocket.
-The adapters are separate, of course, so try not to lose them!Buy on Amazon
+That’s similar to some of the others I’ve recommended, but since this one includes those two plug adapters, it makes the cut for international traveler.

-Best Fast Car Charger: Anker PowerDrive Speed+ 2
+Best Fast Car Charger: UGreen 130W Car Charger

 Best Fast Wireless Charger: RAVPower Magnetic Wireless Charger